applemcg/dp/src/Workflow.md

         dp_install

 The **execution** block may also have comments and likely have one or more executable statements.
 For example, if "compare_all_lib" needs to be executed, simply delete the shell comment sharp (#).
 This is where the functions may be unit tested.

 Example Update
 --------------

-A list of steps for the next release.
+A sketchy list of steps for the next release.
 This assumes the versioning in use here.
+To be fleshed out before version 1.0.0

 1. qf **dp_version**; update to x.\(N+1\).a, read it into .prof
 1. edit Changelog, to reflect version, making space for Unreleased